bors-ng/bors-ng.github.io/PULL_REQUEST_TEMPLATE.md

 - [ ] Update the PR count in the PR paragraph

 - [ ] Create, and link in, next month's PR, so that the published edition links to the next one

+- [ ] Write a few useful tidbits in the summary: part